Deviled Egg Potato Salad

 What are the best potatoes for potato salad?

-Why are my potatoes mushy?
+Why is my potato salad mushy?

 a spoonful of homemade creamy deviled egg potato salad

-More salads for a BBQ party:
+More salads to make for a party:

 Deviled egg potato salad